 Professional liability insurance protects professionals from claims of negligence.
 It is also known as “errors and omissions” insurance.

 Business interruption insurance can also be referred to as “business loss” insurance.
 These types of policies pay for income that is lost due to an event of casualty.
-The events are defined in each policy, but they generally cover fire, storm, natural disasters, acts of governments, etc.
+The events are defined in each policy, but they generally cover fire, storm, natural disasters, acts of government, etc.

 Umbrella insurance is the type of policy that comes into play when an incident exceeds the limits of your other insurance policies.
 These are designed to cover damages that are above and beyond your other policy limits.